Gabriel Paletta: Jiangsu Suning

 On 23 February 2018, Paletta signed for Chinese Super League club Jiangsu Suning.

 Monza

 After being released by Jiangsu Suning, on 6 November 2019 Paletta signed a three-year contract for then-Serie C club Monza, owned by former AC Milan chairman Silvio Berlusconi and coached by his former teammate Cristian Brocchi.
+Paletta contributed to Monza's promotions to Serie B for the 2020–21 season, and then to Serie A for the 2022–23 season, but did not make any appearances for the club in the top tier due to injury.
+His contract with Monza was terminated by mutual consent on 21 February 2023.

 International career

 In 2005, Paletta was selected for the Argentina under-20 team to participate in the 2005 FIFA World Youth Championship.
 He started in all seven games of the tournament, playing in the heart of the Argentine defence in a side also featuring future senior team stars Lionel Messi and Sergio Agüero.
 Argentina went on to win the tournament, and Paletta's performances attracted the attention of Liverpool.

 In possession of an Italian passport due to his ancestry from Savelli in the province of Crotone, in Calabria, where his great-grandfather Vincenzo emigrated from, Paletta is also eligible for the Italy national team.
 In March 2014, he was called up to Italy's squad for a friendly against Spain.
 He earned his first cap on 5 March, playing the full 90 minutes in the 0–1 loss against Spain.

 On 1 June of that year, Paletta was named in Italy's squad for the 2014 FIFA World Cup.
 He made his competitive debut in the team's opening match, starting alongside Andrea Barzagli in central defence as the Azzurri beat England in Manaus.